 It is a 21-cars long train holding a capacity of 1,800 passengers that's almost the population of a village or town.
 It kicks off along in the night from Dibrugarh in Assam (at 11:45 PM to be exact!) and awaits a long journey ahead.
 The train chugs along the edge of the western peninsula next to the Bay of Bengal, covering eight states along the way!
 Named after Swami Vivekananda, this train route was inaugurated at his 150th birth anniversary.
-It is a pretty long journey, and as far as we can tell, it will take more than 3.5 days - after all isn’t that the point of trains?
-To sit back and watch as you shuttle across the mainland and remind yourself that it is the journey that matters and not the destination.
+As this ride would take around 3.5 days, it is indeed one of the longest train journeys in India.
+So, sit back and watch as you shuttle across the mainland and remind yourself that it is the journey that matters and not the destination.

 We would surely request you to grab a window seat for this one!

 Facts and Info About the Dibrugarh-Kanyakumari Vivek Express